A whitepaper for AI engineers

 A few things this is decidedly not.

 A vector store is not a context constructor.
 Pinecone, Weaviate, and Chroma are containers.
 They hold vectors.
-They do not, on their own, know that ARR and annual recurring revenue are the same metric, that the finance team's revenue definition diverges from the GTM team's, or that the Acme Corp account in Salesforce is the same legal entity as the Acme, Inc. deal mentioned in Slack.
-A constructor sits on top of a vector store and gives that store a schema.
+They do not know that ARR and annual recurring revenue are the same metric, that finance's revenue definition diverges from GTM's, or that "Acme Corp" in Salesforce is the same legal entity as "Acme, Inc." in Slack.
+A constructor sits on top of a vector store and gives it a schema.

 The output is the point.
 A context constructor produces a thing the harness can read.
 That is the contract.
+The diagram below shows it.
+Part Four describes what the layer has to do once it is built.

-How the context layer gets built
+How a context layer gets built

 Sources